 For lenders with Preferred Lenders Program status (PLP), we can obtain an authorization number from the SBA on your behalf earlier in the process.

 Once a loan is approved by the SBA, our legal team is here to walk you through the SBA loan closing process.
-We coordinate the closing and funding of every loan and are here to provide support until the loan is fully disbursed.
+We coordinate the closing and funding of every loan and are here to provide support until the loan is fully disbursed throughout the SBA loan disbursement process.
 Clients can expect the following steps to ensure a smooth closing process for each loan:

 The closing process starts with a kick-off call, coordinated by Prudent Lenders.
 Here, we’ll walk you, your client and the attorney who will work on the closing through the closing process.
 We use this time to answer questions you or your client may have.
 We also provide a closing checklist and collect any additional documents or signatures needed to close.